nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

 **Current**  The data is regularly updated by the geotrackers in the bikes.
 So the data satisfies this property.

 **Cited** -no citing needed as the data is collected and owned by the company Cyclistic itself.

-The data is a collection of all years from 2013 to 2022, for our analysis we have chosen the most complete data wich is 2020 data  with 13 columns and 3527368  rows.
+ For the purposes of this case study, the datasets are appropriate and

+  will enable me to answer the business questions.

 ## *Data Processing*

+## **PROCESS**

  Iused  RStudio Desktop  as the data processing tool.

+I installed the required packages for the analysis of these datasets.

+The “tidyverse” package to analyze and clean the data.

+“Lubridate ‘’ for the date attributes and “dplyer” for cleaning .

+I uploaded trips datasets which are in 12 csv format to R using the ‘read_csv’ function.

+And assigned them each to a more consistent name.

  Following are the steps in cleaning and manipulating the data

-- Data cleaning and formatting.

-- Add some additional columns of data such as day ,month ,year  that provide additional  opportunities to aggregate the data
+- Add  additional columns of data such as day ,month and year that provide additional  opportunities to aggregate the data

 - Combined all 12 csv files into one file named *alltrips*

 - Add acalculated field for length of ride*ride_lenght*  and week_day since the data did not have the tripduration coulum.

-- There are some rides where tripduration shows up as negative,where Divvy took bikes

-   out of circulation for quality control reasons.we will want too delet these rides.
+-  I deleted the negative “ride_length” and the “HQ QR” rows which is a representation of when bikes were out of circulation.

+  Since data is being removed, i reated a new version of the data frame “alltrips2”

-## *Data Analysis*
+## *ANALYZE*

-Data has been cleaned and now we will move toward the analysis process

-the analysis was performed using RStudio
+*The analysis was performed using RStudio*

+After cleaning and properly formatting the data, I did a descriptive analysis on it.

+The new and clean version of the data frame contained a total of 3,776,042 rows with the annual members having

+76.7% of Cyclistic’s total customers while the casual members had only 23.3%.

- **CONDUCT DESCRIPTIVE ANALYSIS***  on *ride_length (all figures in seconds)
+ *CONDUCT DESCRIPTIVE ANALYSIS* on *ride_length (all figures in seconds)

 #### Summary of ride_length:_